mtreinish/stestr/doc/source/MANUAL.rst

 preferred behavior.
 You can use the ``--suppress-attachments`` flag to disable printing stdout or stderr attachments for successful tests.

+While by default attachments for captured stdout and stderr are printed, it is also possible that a test has other text attachments (a common example is python logging) which are not printed on successful test execution, only on failures.
+If you would like to have these attachments also printed for successful tests you can use the ``--all-attachments`` flag to print all text attachments on both successful and failed tests.
+If both ``--all-attachments`` and ``--suppress-attachments`` are set then the ``--suppress--attachments`` flag will take priority and no attachments will be printed for successful tests.

 Combining Test Results
 ----------------------
 There is sometimes a use case for running a single test suite split between